danielBasgo/tinnitus-trainer/README.md

 ![Badge showing PyTorch in bright green](https://img.shields.io/badge/PyTorch-brightgreen)
 ![Badge showing Docker in blue](https://img.shields.io/badge/Docker-blue)

-A Convolutional Neural Network (CNN) developed with PyTorch to classify audiogram images and identify patients at risk of tinnitus.
-The model is containerized with Docker and achieves a validation accuracy of **93.25%**.
+A Convolutional Neural Network (CNN) developed with PyTorch to classify audiogram images as either showing normal hearing or indicating a risk of tinnitus.
+The model is containerized with Docker and achieves a validation accuracy of **95.66%**.

 ---